 Thanks to the SBA guarantee, lenders assume less risk, meaning SBA loans provide more favorable terms to small business owners, including lower interest rates and longer repayment schedules.
 To protect their own interests, the SBA defines strict application criteria to qualify for their programs.
 SBA Form 413 assists the Small Business Administration and their lending partners recover any assets in case of default.

 Let’s take a quick look at the two programs SBA Form 413 covers:

-SBA 7(a): This program allows companies to expand an existing business or purchase commercial property or assets through private-lender loans with below-market interest rates.
+SBA 7(a): This program allows companies to expand an existing business or purchase commercial property or assets through private-lender loans with some of the best small business loan rates.
 SBA 7(a) loans have terms ranging from 5 to 25 years with guarantees up to $5 million.

 If you’re applying for an SBA 7(a) loan, return the completed form to the lender processing the application for the SBA guaranty.
 For an SBA 504 loan, return your completed form to the Certified Development Company (CDC) processing the application for SBA guaranty.